catppuccin/musicbee/README.md

 ### Things to do

 -   [x] Basic theme
--   [x] Find all the still unthemed bits
 -   [x] Theme for each palette
--   [x] Themes for different colours in each palette
+-   [x] Themes for different accent colours in each palette
 -   [x] Version without accented main bar
--   [ ] Bring icons into theme - still in progress, should be mostly done
+-   [x] Bring icons into theme
 -   [ ] Any other general improvements

 ## 💝 Thanks to